 Section 7.
-The Freshman manager: Shall have duties the same as the Varsity manager in his particular field.
+The Freshman manager:

+Shall have duties the same as the Varsity manager in his particular field.
 Section 8.
-The Jumph Fund manager
+The Jumph Fund manager and assistants:

-and assistants: Shall provide ways to raise moneys to swell the principal of the Jumph Fund.
+Shall provide ways to raise moneys to swell the principal of the Jumph Fund.

 Section 9.
-The cheerleader and assist-
+The cheerleader and assistants:

-ants: Shall have charge of the student conduct at all Varsity athletic contests.
-Freshman candidates for the position shall assume the same responsibility at Freshman con-
+Shall have charge of the student conduct at all Varsity athletic contests.
+Freshman candidates for the position shall assume the same responsibility at Freshman contests.

-Shall have charge of the training of all tests. candidates for the position.
+Shall have charge of the training of all candidates for the position.